mit-pdos/sigmaos/cpython3.11/Doc/library/logging.rst

    assumed to be a callable and called with the record as the single parameter.
 The returned value should conform to that returned by :meth:`~Filter.filter`.

-.. versionchanged:: 3.12
-   You can now return a :class:`LogRecord` instance from filters to replace the log record rather than modifying it in place.
-This allows filters attached to a :class:`Handler` to modify the log record before it is emitted, without having side effects on other handlers.

 Although filters are used primarily to filter records based on more sophisticated criteria than levels, they get to see every record which is